Here Are 5 Ways to Get Amazon Prime for Free

 If you sign up for the Amazon Prime Rewards Visa Signature card, you will earn 5% cash back on purchases at Amazon and Whole Foods Market, and 1% or 2% cash back everywhere else.
 If you spend $2,800 in a year at the 5% rate, you will earn $140 cash back — enough to cover the cost of a one-year membership.

-If you’re in the market for a new card, stop by Money Talks News’ Solutions Center and use the free credit card comparison tool.
+If you’re in the market for a new card, stop by Money Talks News’ Solutions Center.
+We can help you find another cash-back credit card for free.

 If someone in your household has an Amazon Prime membership, you can ask them to share it with you via a feature called Amazon Household.